Once again, Peter Krogh breaks ground in defining the elements of the visual media ecosystem.

 A New Approach

 The creation and use of visual media is fast becoming a born-connected, online-first experience.
 Effective management of your images must include connection as an integral element – not an afterthought.
-I have restructured and rewritten The DAM Book 3 to help readers navigate this new reality.
+Peter Krogh has rewritten The DAM Book 3 to help readers navigate this new reality.

 Of course, the new connectedness does not mean that the era of keeping the private, self-hosted archive is over.
 Quite the contrary.
 It’s as important as ever to build a comprehensive library of your media stored on drives that are in your possession.
 If you care about preserving the media, this is an essential element of proper management.
-I will continue to outline best practice for this, while showing how that private archive can integrate with connected tools.
+Peter continues to outline best practice for this, while showing how that private archive can integrate with connected tools.

-As with the earlier versions of the book, readers can expect to find a wholistic approach to the creation, storage and deployment of your photographic media.
-And like my other books, this one will address the entire ecosystem in a very complete and unified manner.
-I expect that, once again, I’ll be breaking ground in defining the elements of the visual media ecosystem.
+As with the earlier versions of the book, readers can expect to find a wholistic approach to the creation, storage and deployment of photographic media.
+And, like his other books, this one will address the entire ecosystem in a very complete and unified manner.

 2 – A Digital Photography Ecosystem